papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 Lucas-Kanade Optical Flow on The GPU
 ====================================

 An optical flow algorithm estimates motion between consecutive video frames.
-Optical flow is crucial in various fields, including object detection, object recognition, motion estimation, video compression, and video effects.
+Optical flow is crucial in object detection, object recognition, motion estimation, video compression, and video effects.

 This post covers an HLSL implementation of the Lucas-Kanade optical flow algorithm.